nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Adding a item: `add`
-NOT Supported as of v1.2 yet
+NOT Supported as of v1.2

 **NAME:**

-- `add` - add a quantity to a single specified item
+- `add` - adds quantity to a single specified item

 **SYNOPSIS:**